‘No More Heroes 1 & 2’ review: a guilty-free return to the garden of madness

 There’s an argument that Suda51 goes so over-the-top in this regard that you have to view it as satirical commentary without beating you over the head about the dangers of becoming desensitised to violence.
 But when female characters like Sylvia are introduced with their legs or cleavage first most of the time, you can’t help but think the game’s just trying to have its cake and eat it.

-‘No More Heroes 1 & 2’ is out now for Nintendo Switch.
+The HD ports of ‘No More Heroes 1’ and ‘No More Heroes 2’ are out now for Nintendo Switch.

 Our Verdict